Pedestrian Ramps Surveyed as of 10/31/2019

 Pedestrian Ramps Surveyed

-A detailed inventory of our pedestrian ramps is currently underway.
-We are using high definition, street level imagery and ground-based LiDAR technology.
-Car-mounted equipment collects terrain and image information on two or more recorded runs.
-We will complete data collection by October 2019.
+A detailed inventory of our pedestrian ramps was completed using high definition, street level imagery and ground-based LiDAR technology.
+Car-mounted equipment collected terrain and image information on two or more recorded runs.
+Data collection was completed by October 2019.

 The information above shows locations with existing, surveyed pedestrian ramps.
 If a dot is not shown, the location was not surveyed or has no pedestrian ramps.
 DOT will add additional locations to the map on a rolling basis throughout the ongoing survey.
 Locations that do not have ramps will be evaluated for installation following completion of the survey.
 Please note that this information may contain errors and may not be complete.

-DOT will assess the data extracted from LiDAR and imagery data collected for each ramp.
-We will determine whether a ramp needs an upgrade based on design standards of the Americans with Disabilities Act.
+DOT assessed the data extracted from LiDAR and imagery data collected for each ramp and will determine whether a ramp needs an upgrade based on design standards of the Americans with Disabilities Act.
 DOT will start with ramps that are on newly resurfaced streets and ramps in connection with complaints.
-Next, we will combine survey data with demographic information to determine where to continue our work on a priority basis.
-We will complete the full assessment by October 2020.
+For more information regarding the pedestrian ramp program progress, please find our construction map here.

 Survey Assessment Map

 Survey data was generated from Cyclomedia imagery captured between March 2017 and October 2018.